 I therefore will argue that the teaching of History should accurately reflect the reality of the place of the United Kingdom in the international context and that it fails to do so.

 Britain today is an integral part of Europe, the continent that we live in, and the European Union, a fact that is almost altogether left out of syllabuses all the way from Key Stage 3 through to A Level.

-It all begins to go wrong at KS3 when every mention of Europe in the syllabus is in relation to “studying the causes and consequences of various conflicts” from the Napoleonic Wars to the World Wars, including a healthy dose of genocide.
+It all begins to go wrong at KS3 when the only mentions of Europe in the syllabus are in relation to “studying the causes and consequences of various conflicts” from the Napoleonic Wars to the World Wars, including a healthy dose of genocide.

 At KS4 things don’t improve much.
 Having looked at the AQA History Specifications A and B (Specification C is exclusively devoted to British History) the theme of studying European nations from the perspective of conflict continues.

 In Specification A, for instance, students are required to study Medicine through time and one of the following: the American West 1840-1895 or Britain 1815-1851 or Elizabethan England 1558-1603 or Germany 1919-1945.
 There is also a coursework component in which students can chose a Modern World Study.
 By the way, no topics related to the place we live in – the European Union – are suggested for the coursework component.

 In Specification B, although one of the 12 options in Section A of the coursework section is entitled Britain and the European Union, the theme of conflict continues with mentions of, of course, both World Wars, as well as France, Germany, Russia as competing world powers.
 There is no actual exploration of the European Union or of Britain’s place within it.